reallyblaised/snakemake-tutorial/README.md

 *Note*: Snakemake will only run a rule when **all** the output files from the previous rule have been generated without errors.

 This is just to give you a feeling of the level of complexity and flexibility afforded by Snakefile.
-You may perhaps use this Snakefile as a reference for thornier cases in your analysis:
+You may perhaps use this `Snakefile` as a reference for thornier cases in your analysis (you can find this also on the branch `quasi-realistic` of this repo):

 ```python
 """